AllanSCosta/tensorclouds/docs/index.rst

 Getting Started
 =============

-`tensorclouds` is a Python package designed to simplify the process of building and training neural networks for 3D data through Euclidean Equivariant Neural Networks.
+`tensorclouds` is a Python package for Euclidean Equivariant Neural Networks in Flax/JAX.
-It provides user-friendly data classes and interfaces for defining and evaluating models.
+It provides tools and modules for building and training E3NNs, and a zoo of pre-built models.

 .. toctree::
    :maxdepth: 4